ezraroi/Human-AI-Collab/preconditions-for-transformative-ai-dialogue.md

     - judgment-expertise-boundary.md
     - reflective-prompting.md
     - recursive-pattern-verification-loop.md
-    - protein-shake-brain-psb.md
     - cognitive-debt.md
     - category-error.md
 Emoji: "\U0001F4A1"
 id: bafyreiahfmjeygqjg3tmerhudzy4mnup6te7qdt5f4ixx47dypmekuqqmu
 ---
 # Preconditions for Transformative AI Dialogue
 The minimal set of cognitive capacities and relational stances required for AI-mediated dialogue to function as **transformative** (activating alpha-function and C growth) rather than merely **productive** (instrumental output).
-These preconditions distinguish a safe, developmental use of AI from Candy House / PSB patterns
+These preconditions distinguish a safe, developmental use of AI from Candy House / [PSB](protein-shake-brain-psb.md) patterns
 ### Components
 Includes at least:
 - [Epistemological Humility](epistemological-humility.md)